brown-band/website/pages/scripts/1987-1988/spring/clarkson.md

 date: 1988-02-13
 ---

-Ladies and Gentlemen, Friends and Alumni, and all you poor slobs who can't hear us 'cause of the lousy acoustics, it's the Brown University "ice? what ice??"
+Ladies and Gentlemen, Friends and Alumni, and all you poor slobs who can’t hear us ‘cause of the lousy acoustics, it’s the Brown University "ice? what ice??"
 Band!!!

-Well, while you're all standing there watching us make fools of ourselves on the ice, the United States Olympic hockey team is attempting to gird up their dirndls and mince their struedel with the Austrian hockey team.
+Well, while you’re all standing there watching us make fools of ourselves on the ice, the United States Olympic hockey team is attempting to gird up their dirndls and mince their struedel with the Austrian hockey team.
 But you made the right choice in staying to watch us.
-After all, who wants to see Bob Beattie's receding hairline and Jim MacKay's dentures when you can take bets on which bandmember is going to rack themselves up? :sd[5 to 1 on the sousaphone] In our support of the media blitz on ABC, with 50 camera crews, 6 satellite remotes, and 300 cases of Molson, we now form a bottle of beer on the ice, think fondly of Kathleen Sullivan's sweater, and play "Wide World of Sports."
+After all, who wants to see Bob Beattie’s receding hairline and Jim MacKay’s dentures when you can take bets on which bandmember is going to rack themselves up? :sd[5 to 1 on the sousaphone] In our support of the media blitz on ABC, with 50 camera crews, 6 satellite remotes, and 300 cases of Molson, we now form a bottle of beer on the ice, think fondly of Kathleen Sullivan’s sweater, and play "Wide World of Sports."

 :sd[Band plays WWoS and forms a bottle.]